deepset-ai/haystack-home/content/blog/optimize-rag-with-nvidia-nemo/index.md

     'finish_reason': 'stop'}]}}
 ```

 For the question, the enhanced pipeline’s response is “*The answer is Yellowcraig.
 According to the context, Dirleton Castle borders on the south side of the Yellowcraig coastal area.*”.
-Let’s now create a basic RAG pipeline without ranking and compare the results.
+Let’s now create a basic RAG pipeline without reranking and compare the results.

 ## Basic RAG Pipeline without Reranking